How Often Should You Get a Professional Deep Conditioning Treatment?

 Dry hair treatment and damaged hair treatment both benefit from professional care, but timing matters.
 Too little treatment leads to dryness and breakage.
 Too much leads to heaviness and buildup.
 The best routine listens to your hair and adapts as needed.
 With guidance from professionals and a thoughtful approach, deep conditioning becomes a powerful tool, not an occasional indulgence.

-Salon 285 believes that healthy hair is built through consistency, not extremes.
+Studio 285 believes that healthy hair is built through consistency, not extremes.
 By scheduling professional deep conditioning treatments based on your hair’s true needs, you create a routine that supports long-term hair health, beauty, and confidence.

 Frequently Asked Questions